VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/shaders.md

 * Clip Space → **4D**; Messy because of dealing with a "Projection Matrix", but generally this determines what verticies will be discarded because they're off screen.
 This also winds up being a PITA as there's a difference between the OpenGL and Direct3D standard
 * Screen Space → **2D** coordinate space that actually represents the screen's pixels. *Usually*, you won't have direct control over this.

 * UV Space → **2D** coordinates mapping points in a texture to the object.
-Weird to think of in terms of "space", so usually talked about separaetly.
+Weird to think of in terms of "space", so usually talked about separately.

 ### Culling, Z-test